ComputeCanada/magic_castle/docs/README.md

 - [Google Cloud instance attributes reference](https://www.terraform.io/docs/providers/google/d/datasource_compute_instance.html#attributes-reference)
 - [OpenStack and OVH instance attributes reference](https://www.terraform.io/docs/providers/openstack/r/compute_instance_v2.html#argument-reference)

-**Post Build Modification Effect**: Rebuild all instances of that type.

 ###### OpenStack: image_id (optional)

 UUID of the image to use as a boot disk instead of using the value of the variable `image`.